wenzhi-econ/V-Managers/TaskReport/Replication of Figure3.md

 \end{aligned}
 $$

-In my opinion, the sample in this regression should conclude only three types of workers:
+And the sample in this regression should include only three types of workers:
 1. **all** control workers, who didn't experience a manager change (this is a little different from the original regressions);
 2. workers who experienced a LtoL manager change and both involving managers are WL2;
 3. workers who experienced a LtoH manager change and both involving managers are WL2.